iulianPeiu6/Watchster/ADR01_application_structure.md

 We want to create an application that is modern, fast, reliable, responsive.

-The team has proven skills in implementing a multi-tiered model.
+The team has proven skills in implementing a multi-layered model.

 ### Constraints